-To earn the MS in biotechnology and chemical science, students must complete a minimum of 36 semester hours, at least 30 of which must be completed at Roosevelt University.
+The MS in Biotechnology and Chemical Science requires a minimum of 36 semester hours, at least 27 of which must be completed at Roosevelt University.
 Students may choose concentrations in Biotechnology, Biotechnology Management, or Chemical Science.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500